LLnCSoftware/mserve/examples/02quickauth/README.md

 1. Provide a .z.pw handler to validate the username and password.
 2. Provide a "getrole" function to obtain the role for each request given the authenticated username in .z.u.
-3. Note: Any user who's password matches is legitimate.
-A null role represents an unprivileged user, not an invalid one.

 Of course you will need some data source which provides the role and a hash of the password for each username.